 As mentioned in Section 3.5, a flood warning system and emergency preparedness are both measures that were retained, however, they would be considered in combination with the earthen embankment structures.
 The emergency preparedness plan is developed and implemented by the local floodplain managers.
 The flood warning system is a way to trigger the action plan to respond to an impending flood to reduce life safety risk.
 The earthen dam could be instrumented to warn emergency responders in Hatch of the water levels being captured behind the dam.

 Responders and floodplain managers would be able to monitor the flood event and in the case of exceedance of the reservoir capacity, would activate the emergency preparedness plan.
+Four alternatives were developed around an earthen dam of four distinct sizes.

-Determination of Alternative Dam Sizes
+3.6.2.1 Determination of Alternative Dam Sizes